 13. Bean Dessert

-There’s no such thing as too many vegetables, so when you’re faced with a recipe that suggests you use a cup of peas add two instead.
+There’s no such thing as too many vegetables.
+When you’re faced with a recipe that suggests you use a cup of peas add two instead.
 You don’t need to use the same vegetables that the recipe suggests, you can get creative with your options.
 Whether it’s a salad, casserole, or a quesadilla.
 There are plenty of ways to increase its health factor by just increasing your vegetable count.

 15. A Fridge Makeover